Apply for an ITIN

 If you must send original documents, you can send the IRS a prepaid express envelope with your application to have them returned faster.

-Be sure to read all the IRS Form W-7 instructions.
+Thoroughly read the Form W-7 instructions.
 Certain identification documents have very specific requirements about what they must include (For example: School records and medical records).
-If your documents don’t meet these requirements, even if they’re your actual records or your only records, the IRS will reject your ITIN application.
+If your documents don’t meet these requirements, even if they’re official records or your only records, the IRS will reject your ITIN application.

 Applicants outside the United States